holland01/YAQ3R/prog.md

 jump from being within the 2k x 4k range to 8k and 16k.

 It's - for lack of a better word - totally fucking retarded.

+**11/9/16**

+Things are much better now.
+The main issue being dealt with stems from either a) improper texture image paths being mapped to the shader index within a bspFace_t or b) bad index mappings.

+Thinking b) is likely.
+A few things already checked:

+- When effect passes aren't made, the error still shows.
+- The texture coordinate transform made in the fragment shaders
+- The relevant texture params passed to the fragment shaders, needed to make the actual transform.
+- Looking at the semantics behind DrawMapPass() and seeing if there's an errors; nothing found, as expected.

+My guess is there's something going on with the key mapping mechanism within the texture generation pipeline, so this is what's going to be evaluated next...